 The evil eye: Afghan nazar and Georgian tvali becomes a symbol of resilience, devotion, and the unseen ways women protect one another.

-II.
+PART II.
 Becoming

 In this visual narrative, a girl builds her world through learning.
 From the East to the West; even in the middle of chaos.
 She carries the weight of knowing girls in Afghanistan are being denied the same freedom, and for that reason, education becomes resistance.